eclipse/vorto/docs/tutorials/connect_esp8266.md

 ## What's next ?

- - [Generate a SpringBoot App](create_webapp_dashboard.md) that visualizes the device data in UI widgets.
+ - [Generate a Vorto Dashboard](create_webapp_dashboard.md) that visualizes the device data in UI widgets.